Nordstrom/chefdk_bootstrap/README.md

 ## If you are behind a proxy
 ### Windows
-Export these environment variables before you run the Quickstart for Windows.
+Copy/paste these environment variables into your terminal.

 ```PowerShell
 # change these values to your proxy address